The Potential and Challenges of Evaluating Attitudes, Opinions, and Values in Large Language Models

 \section{Introduction}

-Recent years have witnessed a remarkable improvement in the development and deployment of Large Language Models (LLMs), holding the promise of boosting various domains, from computer sciences to social sciences and beyond.
-Amid the excitement surrounding their capabilities lies an important question: How well do these LLMs capture and convey human cognitive-behavioral traits?
+Recent years have witnessed a remarkable improvement in the development of Large Language Models (LLMs), holding the promise of boosting various domains, from computer sciences to social sciences and beyond \cite{ziems-etal-2024-large}.
+Amid the excitement surrounding their capabilities, when we take a human-centric perspective, an important question lies: How well do these LLMs capture and convey human cognitive-behavioral traits?

-By drawing upon theories from social sciences (such as \citealp{Katz1960, rokeach1968beliefs, ajzen1988attitudes, bergman1998}), we consider human cognitive-behavioral traits, in our case primarily \textbf{Attitudes, Opinions, Values (AOV)}, the fundamental component of human cognition, shaping our perceptions, decisions, and interactions.
-By studying whether and how the LLM outputs reflect AOV and how these AOV compare to human AOV, we can better understand their potential to act as autonomous agents that could mirror human AOV.
-The AOV in LLMs also impact users in downstream applications, such as writing assistants \cite{Jakesch2023}, and affect decision-making processes and perceptions \cite{eigner2024determinants}.
+By drawing upon traditional theories from the social sciences (such as \citealp{Katz1960, rokeach1968beliefs, ajzen1988attitudes, bergman1998}), we consider human cognitive-behavioral traits, in our case specifically \textbf{Attitudes, Opinions, Values (AOVs)}, as fundamental components of human cognition, shaping our perceptions, decisions, and interactions.
+By examining whether and how LLM outputs reflect AOVs, and comparing these AOVs to those of humans, we can gain deeper insights into the models' capacity to function as autonomous agents mirroring human AOVs.
+The AOVs in LLMs also impact users in downstream applications, such as writing assistants \cite{Jakesch2023}, and affect decision-making processes and perceptions \cite{eigner2024determinants}.

 In recent studies, survey questionnaires that were originally used to estimate public opinions in the social sciences are now being popularly utilized to evaluate the opinions of LLMs and subsequently to study the alignment with human opinions \cite[][\emph{inter alia}]{santurkar2023whose, hwang-etal-2023-aligning, kim2024aiaugmented}.
-At the same time, the wide range of evaluation methods used to assess LLM responses has led to inconsistent outcomes, complicating reliable assessment of the models \cite[][\emph{inter alia}]{dominguez2023questioning, wang2024look, wang2024my}.
-However, this variability in evaluation methods has largely been overlooked---posing risks of missing subtleties in LLM performance, yielding incomplete or biased assessments.
-This oversight raises significant questions about the model's true capabilities and its alignment with human opinions.
+At the same time, the wide range of evaluation methods used to assess LLM responses has led to inconsistent outcomes, complicating reliable assessment of the models.
+For instance, \citet{rottger2024political} demonstrate that different prompting methods lead to different results; \citet{wang2024my} show that output extraction methods can yield misaligned results.
+However, this variability in evaluation methods has sometimes been overlooked in real usecases---posing risks of missing subtleties in LLM performance, yielding incomplete or biased assessments.
+This oversight raises questions about the model's true capabilities and its alignment with human opinions.